paolocaminiti/jsonml2idom/README.md

 ### Learn more
 Really that's all there is to learn.

 ES6 modules + [Redux](https://github.com/rackt/redux) seem a very good option to go along, allowing scalability while keeping things simple and real.
+The combo worked very well in production for my company.

 I suggest reading the, short, [Incremental DOM documentation](http://google.github.io/incremental-dom/#about) and running one of their small examples in the debugger to get a full picture of what is going on.

 [http://www.jsonml.org/](http://www.jsonml.org/) may also be a source of related usefull infos.

 ### Server side rendering
-[Look here for experiments](https://github.com/paolocaminiti/incremental-dom-to-string) in this direction, turns out Incremental DOM API is really simple to map to string output.
+[Look here for experiments](https://github.com/paolocaminiti/idom2string) in this direction, turns out Incremental DOM API is really simple to map to string output.

 ### Browser compatibility
 Just the same as Incremental DOM itself, which by now seems to target IE9.

 ### Tests
 Once I settle on how to do it properly along with Incremental DOM.

 ### Opinions

-[Link to irrelevant rumblings](https://github.com/paolocaminiti/incremental-dom-jsonml/blob/master/OPINIONS.md) about performance and apps' architecture.
+[Link to irrelevant rumblings](https://github.com/paolocaminiti/jsonml2idom/blob/master/OPINIONS.md) about performance and apps' architecture.